Don’t reinvent the wheel! Use these highly effective event marketing examples to inspire your next event campaign.

 If you run a nonprofit, consider reaching out to people you work with every day.
 Animal shelters can ask a friendly animal control officer to talk about recognizing animal body language; community outreach programs can invite experts or employees to speak on recognizing or avoiding risky situations; and board members might speak about the best way to get a nonprofit started and make the organization successful.
 You might even consider reaching out to your network of volunteers and see if they’d be willing to contribute.

 Thinking bigger?
-Here are some ideas:
+Here are some ideas for guest event speakers

 - A local celebrity chef